Basic Time Complexity

 }

-The algorithm includes two nested for loops, so the time complexity is , where n
+The algorithm contains two nested for loops, so the time complexity is , where n

 represents the length of the nums